 This course addresses specialized topics in accounting, auditing, or taxation.
 Topics will vary by semester.

 MACC 640 (2) External Auditing and Other Attest Services This course examines the audit of investments, equity, estimates, going concern issues, and other advanced topics related to the audit of financial statements.
 The course also covers nonaudit services such as compilations, SSARS reviews, and agreed upon procedures engagements.

 MACC 642 (2) Fraud Examination and Forensic Accounting This course examines the principles and methodology of fraud detection and deterrence.
 Topics include skimming, cash larceny, check tampering, register disbursement schemes, billing schemes, payroll and expense reimbursement schemes, non-cash misappropriations, corruption, fraudulent financial statements, and interviewing witnesses.

-MACC 643 (2) Audits of Non-business Entities This course is an analysis and discussion of the requirements and standards related to audits of government entities, not-for-profit organizations, and employee benefit plans.
+MACC 643 (2) Audits of Governmental and Not-for-Profit Entities This course is an analysis and discussion of the requirements and standards related to audits of government entities, not-for-profit organizations, and employee benefit plans.

 MACC 645 (2) IT Auditing

 This course is designed for those interested in financial auditing.
 The course focusses on the processes involved in information technology (IT) auditing, from planning an IT audit to auditing controls.
 Topics include general controls, application controls, and audit technology applications.
 Auditing standards and frameworks, including the COSO and COBIT frameworks, are examined.
 The approach to performing a SOX audit for the IT infrastructure that supports key financial applications is discussed.